 Exercise in the morning outside is the best way to boost serotonin and other hormones which are very important in the attempt to recover from fibromyalgia.
 In the beautiful book „Ministry of Healing” Ellen G. White wrote that, “The sick, shut within four walls, look out on houses and pavements, with perhaps not even a glimpse of blue sky or sunshine, of grass or flower or tree.
 Shut up in this way, they brood over their suffering and sorrow, and become a prey to their own sad thoughts.
 The pure air, the glad sunshine, the flowers and trees, and outdoor exercise amid these surroundings, are health- and life-giving.
 Outdoor life is the only remedy that many need.
 It has a wonderful power to heal diseases caused by the excitements and excesses of fashionable life, a life that weakens and destroys the powers of body, mind, and soul.
 How glad would they be to sit in the open air, rejoice in the sunshine, and breathe the fragrance of tree and flower!
 There are life-giving properties in the balsam of the pine, in the fragrance of the cedar and the fir, and other trees also have properties that are health restoring.
 In nature may always be found something to divert the attention of the sick from themselves and direct their thoughts to God.
 The beauty of nature leads them to think of the heavenly home, where there will be nothing to mar the loveliness, nothing to taint or destroy, nothing to cause disease or death.”

 Exercise every day for at least one hour trying to induce some perspiration and reduce tiredness.
 Fast walk outside is the best type of exercise.
-One of the key causes of fatigue is insufficient amount of mitochondria (energy producing power stations) in your cells.
+One of the key causes of fatigue is an insufficient amount of mitochondria (energy-producing power stations) in your cells.
 And the key cause of this shortage is lack of physical activity.
 Regular energetic exercise, therefore, is the best way to stimulate the body to make more mitochondria.
 No wonder marathon runners have the highest number of mitochondria in their cells!

 In order to be able to exercise you need good quality Magnesium supplements.
-According to Dr. Carolyn Dean, “Even the mildest aerobic exercise is exhausting to people with CFS or fibromyalgia, who have no energy because their magnesium-driven energy system is bankrupt.
+According to Dr Carolyn Dean, “Even the mildest aerobic exercise is exhausting to people with CFS or fibromyalgia, who have no energy because their magnesium-driven energy system is bankrupt.
 Without magnesium to power the Krebs Cycle, ATP is depleted.
 Exercise creates lactic acid build-up, which leads to more pain when it is not cleared by a particular enzyme that requires magnesium.
 Even the work of metabolizing pain medications depletes magnesium.
 This explains why chronic fatigue patients do not do well on most medications.
 A build-up of lactic acid in the muscles causes pain and can be treated with 300 mg of elemental magnesium twice a day” (>).

 – Hot Foot Bath.
 Keeping your feet for about 30 minutes in hot water before going to bed can be very helpful in reducing pain and other symptoms as too much blood or congestion in the brain is believed to be one of the causes of fibromyalgia because blood congestion in the brain may overstimulate pain receptors elevating symptoms.

 The very important benefit of water treatments such as hot foot bath is its ability to move blood from different parts of the body such as from brain which is very helpful when the blood in the brain is congested and often overloaded with toxins and impurities.
 It might be very beneficial in case of sinusitis, headaches or fibromyalgia which is believed to be caused by too much blood in the brain which overstimulates the nervous system leading to increased sensitivity to pain.
-In this case the hot foot bath helps because high temperature of water dilates blood vessels in feet.
-As a result the congested blood moves from the brain to the lower parts of the body and brings great relief.
-At the same time you need to put a cloth wrung out in ice water on your forehead and neck, as it will constrict the blood vessels in the head, which also helps to ease the congestion.
+In this case, the hot foot bath helps because the high temperature of water dilates blood vessels in feet.
+As a result, the congested blood moves from the brain to the lower parts of the body and brings great relief.
+At the same time, you need to put a cloth wrung out in ice water on your forehead and neck, as it will constrict the blood vessels in the head, which also helps to ease the congestion.

 It is very important to drink a lot of (possibly distilled or at least filtered) water before and during water treatments, especially when they cause sweating.
 And don’t forget to pray before any treatment, asking the Great Physician to bless your efforts to cope with the disease.